 Small Watershed Grants

-In 2019, The National Fish and Wildlife (NFWF) will award Small Watershed Grants (SWG) under two programs: SWG-Implementation (SWG-I) and SWG-Planning and Technical Assistance (SWG-PTA).
+The National Fish and Wildlife Foundation’s Small Watershed Grants Program makes awards each year through two distinct funding opportunities: SWG-Implementation (SWG-I) and SWG-Planning and Technical Assistance (SWG-PTA).

-SWG-PTA grants are awarded to projects that enhance local capacity to more efficiently and effectively implement future on-the-ground conservation efforts through assessment, planning and design, and other technical assistance-oriented activities.
-Potential SWG-PTA grants can be assisted or enhanced through Technical Assistance Providers.
-View a list of participating Technical Assistance Providers, including their expertise geographic service area and contact information.
+SWG-PTA grants are awarded to projects that enhance local capacity to more efficiently and effectively implement on-the-ground conservation efforts through assessment, planning and design, and other technical assistance-oriented activities.
+Potential SWG-PTA grants can be assisted or enhanced through the use of Technical Assistance Providers.
+View a list of Technical Assistance Providers in the watershed, including their areas of expertise, geographic service extent and contact information.

 SWG-PTA grants are a maximum of $50,000 and have no matching requirements.